gech4me/gech4me/README.md

 I’m a senior full-stack developer with 8+ years of experience building high-performance web applications that solve real business problems.

-I specialize in developing scalable, multi-tenant SaaS platforms, architecting backend systems in Laravel, and crafting intuitive frontends with Vue.js and React.
+I specialize in developing scalable, multi-tenant SaaS platforms, architecting backend systems in Laravel, and crafting intuitive frontends with Vue.js and TailwindCSS.
 I’m passionate about clean code, clear architecture, and continuous improvement — and I back that up with results.

 - ✅ 50K+ users served through custom-built platforms
 - ✅ $300K+ revenue generated across multiple apps